 The analytical capabilities of Omnipeek are superior to those of Wireshark.
 Omnipeek can scan packets for signs of trouble or detect changes in transfer speeds.
 These events can be set to trigger alerts.
 So, Omnipeek is a network management system as well as a packet sniffer.
-The traffic analyzing module can report on end-to-end performance for connections and also link performance.
-The tool is also able to report on demand on interfaces to web servers.
+The traffic analyzing module can report on end-to-end network performance for connections and also link performance.
+This troubleshooting tool is also able to report on-demand on interfaces to web servers.

-Ettercap uses the libpcap library to capture packets.
-The Ettercap software itself is able to create a number of network attacks including ARP poisoning and MAC address masquerading.
+Ettercap uses the libpcap library to capture data packet traces.
+The Ettercap software itself can create several network attacks including ARP poisoning and MAC address masquerading.
 Ettercap is a powerful hacker tool with many more facilities than those of Wireshark.
 It can capture SSL security certificates, alter packet contents in transit, drop connections, and capture passwords.
 System defenders also get useful facilities in Ettercap.
 It can identify malicious users and isolate them from the network.
 If you want to gather evidence, you can track the actions of suspicious users and record their deeds instead of banning them.
 Ettercap is way more powerful than Wireshark.

 Kismet can’t intercept packets on wired networks, but it is great for wireless packet sniffing.
 The standard Kismet tracks wifi systems, but it can be extended to detect Bluetooth networks as well.
 The wifi standard has several versions.
 Kismet can operate with 802.11a, 802.11b, 802.11g, 802.11n.
 Kismet is included with Kali Linux.
 The software will work on Linux, Unix, and Mac OS.

-Kismet’s data collector doesn’t probe networks in the same manner as other packet sniffers, so intrusion detection systems can’t spot its activities.
-This makes it an ideal tool for hackers who have access to a computer that is connected to the network.
-Standard network monitoring systems will spot the presence of the device on which Kismet is running, but won’t see that the program is gathering packets on the network.
-The default mode of Kismet only collects packet headers, but it can also be used to reap traffic dumps which captures all packets including the data payloads.
-Packets can be analyzed, sorted, filtered, and saved to a file.
+Kismet’s data collector doesn’t probe networks like other packet sniffers, so intrusion detection systems can’t spot its activities.
+This makes it a powerful tool for hackers who have access to a computer that is connected to the network.
+Standard network monitoring systems will spot the presence of the device on which Kismet is running, but won’t see that the program is gathering data packets on the network.
+The default mode of Kismet only collects packet headers, but it can also be used to reap network traffic dumps which captures all packets including the data payloads.
+Packets can be analyzed, sorted, filtered, and saved to a capture file.
 If you don’t like the front end of Kismet, you can open a saved file in a different tool for analysis.

 SmartSniff works on Windows environments.
 The packet sniffer works on wired networks and is free to use.
 The collector can operate on wireless networks but only those wifi systems that include the computer that hosts the sniffer program.

 EtherApe is a free utility that runs on Linux, Unix, and Mac OS.
-It creates a network map by picking up devices’ messages.
-The hosts on the network gets plotted on the map and labeled with their IP addresses.
-EtherApe then captures all of the packets traveling between those hosts and displays them on the map in real time.
+It creates a network map by picking up connected devices’ messages.
+The hosts on the network are plotted on the map and labeled with their IP addresses.
+EtherApe then captures all of the packets traveling between those hosts and displays them on the map in real-time.
 Each transfer is depicted by a color, which represents its protocol or application.

 The tool can track both wired and wireless networks and it can also depict virtual machines and their underlying infrastructure.
 The map tracks both TCP and UDP traffic and can detect both IPv4 and IPv6 addresses.

 Each node in the network map is an icon that allows access to details of the performance of that piece of equipment.
 You can switch views to see the links on an end-to-end connection with traffic depicted on them.
-You can filter all of the maps to just show specific applications or traffic from specific sources and you can also switch the data representation to identify port number rather than applications.
+You can filter all of the maps to just show specific applications or traffic from specific sources.
+You can also switch the network data representation to identify port number rather than applications.
 The port number traffic tracking will only show TCP traffic.